Membership Handbook

 The Skagit Valley Family YMCA does not impose contracts on our members; members are free to cancel their membership at any time.

-If you choose to cancel your membership, you must notify the YMCA in writing at least two weeks prior to your draft date so that we can process your request.
-If you fail to provide a written request or submit one under 14 days before your draft date, you may be charged for an additional month.
+If you choose to cancel your membership, you must notify the YMCA at least two weeks prior to your next draft date so that we can process your request.
+If you ask to cancel your membership under 14 days before your draft date, you may be charged for an additional month.

 • Subject line: Termination, Primary Member’s First Name and Last Name